gade-raghav/Containerized-Application-Deployment-Kubernetes/README.md

 Now we can create a sercret of type tls by using the following command:

-`kubectl create secret tls ems-example-com-tls --cert=tls.crt --key=tls.key `
+`kubectl create secret tls example-com-tls --cert=tls.crt --key=tls.key `

 ![secret](/images/secret.png)

-We are deploying the the certificate for ***ems.example.com*** on ingress controller and following is the ingress.yaml file:
+We are deploying the the certificate for ***example.com*** on ingress controller and following is the ingress.yaml file:

 ![ingress file](/images/ingress.yaml)